anmarjarjees/anmarjarjees/README.md

 ### GitHub Quick Tips
-##### (Dear students, please refer to my two comprehensive pdf files about using Git, GitHub, and GitPod for more details and explanations)
+##### (Dear students, please refer to my two comprehensive PDF files about using Git, GitHub, and GitPod for more details and explanations)
 ### New Repo
-You can start a new empty repo on GitHub first by adding the essentials "README.md" and .gitignore, then you can clone it to your local machine.
+You can start a new empty repo on GitHub first by adding the essentials "README.md" and .gitignore, and then you can clone it to your local machine.
 GitHub will use the "main" branch by default.
 - To clone a repo (I used my repo as an example):
 > git clone https://github.com/anmarjarjees/git-review.git